-So you want to make a new extension or app API?
+So you want a new Extension or App API?
 That's great!

-- Add your API to the list at the bottom of this page with Status "1: proposing."
-Make sure to link to your proposal doc in the "Proposal" column.
+Add your API to the Chrome API tracking master document with status "1:proposal."
+Make sure to paste a link to your proposal in the appropriate column.

 Going Live Phase